ansonphong/buckyball/readme.md

    - **Direction**: Miter saw set to 36 degrees horizontally

 2. **Bevel Cut**:
-   - **Angle**: 0 degrees (no bevel required for pentagons)
+   - **Angle**: Approximately 9.5 degrees
+   - **Direction**: Saw blade tilted vertically

 3. **Rip Cut**:
-   - **Angle**: Approximately 18 degrees
+   - **Angle**: Approximately 9.5 degrees
    - **Direction**: Similar to hexagons, adjust for pentagon geometry

-#### For Half-Hexagons:
+#### For Half-Pentagons:

 1. **Miter Cut**:
-   - **Angle**: 30 degrees on the connected ends, 90 degrees on the open ends
+   - **Angle**: 36 degrees on connected ends, 90 degrees on open ends
    - **Direction**: Adjust miter saw accordingly

 2. **Bevel Cut**:
-   - **Angle**: 0 degrees
+   - **Angle**: Approximately 9.5 degrees on connected ends, 0 degrees on open ends

 3. **Rip Cut**:
-   - **Angle**: 19.1 degrees on connected ends, none on open ends
+   - **Angle**: 9.5 degrees on connected ends, none on open ends

 ### Detailed Cutting Steps

 1. **Measure and Mark**:
    - Cut 5-foot sections from the 10-foot posts.
-   - Mark the miter angles on each end.
+   - Mark the miter and bevel angles on each end.

 2. **Set Up Miter Saw**:
    - Adjust miter angle to required degrees for hexagons (30°) or pentagons (36°).
+   - Adjust bevel angle to 9.5°.

-3. **Perform Miter Cuts**:
+3. **Perform Miter and Bevel Cuts**:
-   - Cut both ends of each piece with the appropriate miter angle.
+   - Cut both ends of each piece with the appropriate miter and bevel angles.

 4. **Set Up Table Saw for Rip Cuts**:
-   - Tilt the blade to the required rip angle (19.1° for hexagons, 18° for pentagons).
+   - Tilt the blade to 9.5°.
-   - Adjust the fence to ensure the cut removes material from the correct face.
+   - Adjust the fence accordingly.

 5. **Perform Rip Cuts**:
-   - Rip along the length of the edge to create the face angle.
+   - Rip along the length of the edge to taper the sides.

 6. **Label Each Piece**:
-   - Mark pieces according to their shape (H for hexagon, P for pentagon).
+   - Mark pieces according to their shape (H for hexagon, P for pentagon, HP for half-pentagon).

 ### Notes: